chemch/LockettVesp/README.md

 The following are various event types that members can sign up for (at no cost):

-* **Gauntlent** - Interactive cyber challenges ranging a variety of security related topics
+* **Challenges** - Interactive cyber challenges ranging a variety of security related topics
-* **War** - Timed competitions involving offensive and defensive security teams working towards stated objectives
+* **Competitions** - Timed competitions involving offensive and defensive security teams working towards stated objectives
-* **Open World** - Free reign to test tactics and techniques in the safe yet realistic range
+* **Open Access** - Free reign to test tactics and techniques in the safe yet realistic range

 # References